openreplay/documentation/content/v1.8.0/installation/sanitize-data.md

 ## Granular Level

 You can also sanitize your data at the code level for better granularity.
 This is useful for obscuring or ignoring DOM elements and input fields.

-There are 2 HTML attributes you can instrument  or redact (remove its content):
+### Using HTML attributes

 - `data-openreplay-obscured` to mask text content of `<input>` tags, `<img>` and other HTML elements (i.e. `<div>`) with the exception of `<svg>` and `<canvas>`.

 ```HTML